Best Flybarless System

 MAAX FBL 300px

-Like the Ikon 2, the MAXX ASG FBL unit offers one of the most affordable & best performing FBL systems currently on the market.
+Like the Ikon 2, the MAXX ASG FBL unit offers an affordable, yet top performing FBL system.

-I've flown a students helicopter with this unit and it's simply awesome!
-It was a joy to fly and setup was easy with the option to access simple or advanced setup parameters (simple was fine for our purpose).
+I've flown a students helicopter with this unit and it was a joy to pilot and setup was easy with the option to access simple or advanced setup parameters (simple was fine for our purpose).

 With 6 sensors (3 gyro, 3 accelerometers) the MAXX ASG has rescue activation, vibration analysis logging and even event logging (RX dropout, RX voltage drops etc).

-The MAXX offers excellent thermal stability and high vibration immunity thanks to its fast sampling algorithms.
+The MAXX offers excellent thermal stability and high vibration immunity thanks to its fast sampling & filtering algorithms .

 Like all the higher end FBL systems listed on this page, the MAXX ASG flybarless flight controller offers multiple modern RC receiver connectivity options (S-BUS/JR-Xbus/UDI/SRXL/SRXL2/SPM4649T/DSM/ExBus); but doesn't support standard RX connectivity (PWM) so if you run an older radio system, pass on the MAXX ASG.